msp1974/homeassistant-jlrincontrol/README.md

 * Fixed: Range sensor now handles EVs
 * Added: New EV Charge sensor to show charge information (not fully tested)

+## v0.4alpha
+* Added: Improved debugging info to aid diagnosing differences in models

 ### Known Issues
 * Only works for first vehicle on account
-* Some distance sensors do not show in local units
+* Some distance sensors do not show in local units (on list to fix)
-* Service Info sensor shows ok even if car is needing service or adblue top up
+* Service Info sensor shows ok even if car is needing service or adblue top up (on list to fix)